Single Post Page

 ...

-Attribute n:href is similar to the {link} tag.
+The n:href attribute is similar to the {link} tag.

-The template for Post:show action does not yet exist.
-We can open a link to this post.
-Tracy will show an error, why Post/show.latte doesn't exist.
-If you see any other error report you probably have to turn on mod_rewrite in your webserver.
+However, the template for the Post:show action does not exist yet.
+We can try opening the link to this post.
+Tracy will show an error because the template Post/show.latte doesn't exist yet.
+If you see a different error message, you probably need to enable mod_rewrite on your web server.

 {block content}